darbach/darbach.github.io/README.md

 ## Experience

 ### Java & Android Student
-#### Central New Mexico Community College Ingenuity's Deep Dive Coding Bootcamp, Feb 2021 - Apr 2021
+#### Central New Mexico Community College Ingenuity's Deep Dive Coding Bootcamp, Feb 2021--Apr 2021

 * Built a Java Spring-Boot Android full-stack webservice app to share astronomy images and locate stars using the phone’s camera and positional sensors.
 * Built a Java Android calculator app to parse and evaluate a dice rolling grammar using the Shunting-Yard algorithm, and store the roll results in the phone’s SQLite database.